drophero/platform-integration/README.md

 [Access API v1 Documentation](https://github.com/drophero/api-documentation/blob/master/v1/README.md).

 If you want to integrate any component with DropHero you must use our API.
 You can find all details [here](https://github.com/drophero/api-documentation).

-#What are plugin callbacks?

-This is the way we use to **knok your door** when we need to tell you something.
-Is a public url hidden in the plugin server that allows us to visit you.

-####When you create them.

-You need to create these "callbacks" in installation time to allow DropHero to know your door.
-These are 2 url's only known by us that you send to DropHero by using <code>[notify](https://github.com/drophero/api-documentation/blob/master/v1/sections/notify.md)</code> method **during installation time**.

-####How they work.

-We only perform a simple http request to these callbacks, then you must "catch" our call and act depending on witch we called:

-- If we call to your catalog callback, we expect a 200 response code and you must perform a <code>[GET /v1/subscribed/from](https://github.com/drophero/api-documentation/blob/master/v1/sections/subscribed.md#get-subscriptions-from-timestamp)</code> call to DropHero because there's new products to update.
-- If we call to your orders callback, we expect a 200 response code and you must perform a <code>[GET /v1/orders](https://github.com/drophero/api-documentation/blob/master/v1/sections/orders.md)</code> to check all your order statuses because somethig has changed.

-**If we make a call to any of these two callbacks and we not get a 200 response code, we will try again in some minutes.
-If after a few attempts we can't reach you, we will mail this account reporting problems.**

 #Plugin Installation procedure.